joinpursuit/Pursuit-Core-Web/node/postgres_and_seeding_databases/README.md

 - Define columns in a Postgres table.
 - Understand basic Postgres data types.
 - Build a small Postgres database.
+- Understand Primary Key and Foreign Key constraints and how to create them.

 # Lesson